**Alt text:** A woman in a gray sweater is smiling at her laptop while working at a wooden table with a cup and a notebook nearby.

 Breaking Through the Echo Chamber

-Most readers seek new content perspectives because the information they have already obtained tends to stay trapped in self-strengthening support for feedback loops.
-Media organizations actively look for writers to give fresh viewpoints about established news stories.
+Most readers seek new content perspectives because the information they have already obtained tends to stay trapped in self-reinforcing feedback loops.
+Media organizations actively look for writers to give fresh viewpoints concerning established news stories.
 The search for new perspectives together with specialized interpretations remains constant within editorial teams due to their need to prevent content from turning monotonous.

 Filling Gaps in Coverage